India Sheep & Goat Market- Trend Analysis & Forecasts

 India's significance is also due to its religious and cultural practices.
 The country celebrates festivals like Eid al-Adha, where demand spikes for sacrificial goats and sheep, influencing global trade flows.
 Additionally, low production costs and a large domestic market make India a competitive exporter in the halal meat segment.

-India Sheep & Goat Production & Demand Trend
+India Sheep & Goat Supply & Demand Trend

 Supply